-Registration is now open for the 2024 Ethnobotany Immersion.
-We will have 2 cohorts of 15 students each and you must submit an application to be considered.
+Registration is now open for the 2026 Ethnobotany Immersion.
+You must submit an application to be considered.
 You can apply by clicking the button at the bottom of this page.
 We will contact you within 48 hours of receiving the application.

 here.